i-love-flamingo/flamingo-carotene/README.md

 The basic goals for flamingo-carotene are:
 * Provide independent frontend development with productivity tools (pug, sass, ES6, …)
-* Provide standalone build of JS, CSS, Asset...
+* Provide a standalone build of the frontend to build JS, CSS, Asset etc. This build logic is not depending on flamingo and can develop independently from flamingo.
-* support a styleguide driven development approach
+* We prefer a  a styleguide driven development approach, featuring atomic design and following concepts of progressive enhancement

 The basic technical design targets of flamingo-carotene are:
 1. Independent packages: Your are not forced to use "one default" for your project.
 Instead you can select which feature you want to use.
 The flamingo carotene packages are well split (having an individual purpose and following high cohasion low coupling principles).